 I was at a restaurant when I ordered the “Blaze Burger.”
-Distracted by conversation, people watching, and my own gluttony, I was nearly finished before I realized that this unholy meat pile wasn’t quite right.
-Soon nausea, that loathed sensation, set in.
+Distracted by conversation, people watching, and my own gluttony, I was nearly finished before I realized that this meat pile wasn’t right.
+Soon nausea set in.
 I tried all the strategies I’ve previously used to get rid of nausea, but nothing worked.
-I finally surrendered, on bended knee, before the porcelain throne and pledged loyalty to remain there until the nausea was over.
+I finally surrendered to the purging in front of the porcelain throne.
 The burger reappeared, thanking me for its transportation.

 Food poisoning is just one of countless causes of nausea; in many cases vomiting won’t cure it.
 Motion sickness, morning sickness, medications, indigestion, stress, the flu, infection, overeating, booze, dehydration, vertigo, gastritis, and illness or underlying disease—the sources of nausea are too numerous to list.
 Obviously, you should address the cause, but there are many practical ways to get rid of nausea, regardless of its specific trigger.
 You’ll find these nausea treatments and strategies below.

 Nausea and Dehydration

 If nausea leads to vomiting, dehydration can occur if you don’t get liquids back into your system.
 This is especially important for children.
 Drinking sports drinks, or an oral electrolyte solution like Pedialyte, will ensure essential minerals, nutrients, and fluids are up to par.

 Best Ways to Get Rid of Nausea at Home